Dias-Lab/EquilibraTor/README.md

   -as, --all_steps      List of Equilibrator steps and exit
 ```

 Note that only the protein file is required as input.
+Additional note: When the ligand is a polypeptide or another protein, it must be combined with the main protein into a single PDB file and provided using the -p option.
+In this case, do not use the -l option, as both components are treated as a unified protein complex

 To show the EquilibraTor steps to be performed for a protein file: